Family Game Night: Fun and Learning

 In addition to offering positive feedback and encouragement, parents can offer “think alouds”—talk where adults expose their thinking processes while using a strategy or solving a problem.
 In this way parents support children’s cognitive development while sharing an activity.

 Does your family have game night traditions?
-Let us know which games are a hit at your house!
+Let me know which games are a hit at your house!

 - Smart Gifts For a 1 Year Old (Toys Your Toddler Will Love!)